Karbi Longri North Cachar Hills Liberation Front: Leadership, cadre and area of operation

+In January of 2011, the Karbi People's Liberation Tigers split to the KLNCHLF, starting seeking to continue the armed struggle, categorically opposing the peace talks.

 Linkage

 The outfit maintained close links with the United Liberation Front of Asom (ULFA).
 The ULFA’s ‘709th battalion’ operated out of two major bases in Karbi Anglong, with the KLNLF providing it with logistic support in return for weapons and ammunition.

 It also reportedly had links with the Nagaland-based National Socialist Council of Nagaland - Isak-Muivah (NSCN-IM).
 On 11 May 2004, 31 KLNLF militants along with five NSCN-IM militants were arrested from a bus on the Paren-Ghaspani Road on their way to Dimapur.
 These militants had undergone training at a NSCN-IM camp and were reportedly part of the recent batch that passed out from there.
 On 13 October 2007, security forces neutralized a joint camp of the NSCN-IM and KLNLF inside Kaki Reserve Forest area in the Karbi Anglong district.

 Funds

 Abductions for ransom and extortion were the main sources of funds for the group.
 According to official sources, the outfit generated a considerable amount of revenue by targeting the ginger producing Kukis in the Singhason Hills area.
 The non-Karbi Hindi – speaking traders are also targeted for extortion.
 In some cases, even the Karbis were targeted for extortion.